 We compared this with schedules and prices for a London to Bath bus trip using National Express, the UK's biggest intercity coach company.
 The company goes directly from London Victoria to Bath.
 The trip takes two hours an 50 minutes outbound and three hours return at a total cost of £14 plus £1 booking fee for the cheapest ticket (restricted to specific scheduled journeys with no flexibility).

 Doubtless, you can find some fares that are cheaper than the main coach companies and that go exactly where you want to go, when you want to go.
 But you could spend precious hours of your life trying to figure that out.

 Where Does Megabus Go?

-If you want to travel by train, you could waste a great deal of time trying out one destination and date option after another only to discover the company's lowest priced offer takes you miles from where you want to go.
+You could waste a great deal of time trying out one destination and date option after another only to discover the company's lowest priced offer takes you miles from where you want to go.

-Instead of creating a seamless approach to bus and train travel - which was the intention - the company's most recent online booking site was created - the new website simply creates a time wasting nightmare for train lovers.
+Instead of creating a seamless approach to bus travel - which was apparently the intention when the company's most recent online booking site was created - the new website simply creates a time wasting nightmare.